wp-plugins/better-analytics/readme.txt

 Adds Google Analytics code to your site.
 Ability to track basically everything (down to links being clicked and YouTube videos being watched).

 == Description ==
 The Better Analytics plugin allows you to easily add Google Universal Analytics code to your website and gives you the power to track virtually everything.
-Includes heat maps, reports, charts, events and site issue tracking in your WordPress admin area.
+Better Analytics includes heat maps, reports, charts, events and site issue tracking in your WordPress admin area.

-<strong>Basic Tracking Features (each can be enabled/disabled):</strong>
+<strong>Better Analytics Basic Tracking Features (each can be enabled/disabled):</strong>

 * Link Attribution
 * User-ID/Session Unification